 The puree is made, the champagne and sparkling water are chilling, and guests are on their way.
 Now what the hell did I do with that chicken…

-4 large peaches, peeled and cut into chunks (see Note)
+- 4 large peaches, peeled and cut into chunks

-- Fill tall glasses with ice.
-Pour 2 to 3 tablespoons of puree into each glass, then fill the glasses to the top with sparkling wine or sparkling water.
+2. Fill tall glasses with ice.
+Pour 2 to 4 tablespoons of puree into each glass, then fill the glasses to the top with sparkling wine or sparkling water.
+You will want to add more puree to the mocktails, as the sparkling water doesn’t add additional flavor but the sparkling wine does.
 (You could also do this in champagne glasses, without the ice.)
 Give a very good stir, and serve with a straw.
 Possibly an umbrella.